Log abuse for yourself or a friend. Get reports about similar cases.

 By survivors, for survivors

-The platform is private, secure and encrypted
+The platform is private and secure.

 Your identity is strictly anoynmous to other users